-In this blog by Assaf Eisenstein, founder and CEO of GoodJob, he examines common scenarios for recruiters to contemplate if HR practices are not up-to-date such as employee referral programs.
+In this blog by Assaf Eisenstein, founder, and CEO of GoodJob, he examines common scenarios for recruiters to contemplate if HR practices are not up-to-date such as employee referral programs.

 Two vital aspects of your role as a recruitment professional are implementing an employee engagement strategy as well as fulfilling your company’s recruitment needs.
 No doubt you are well informed on HR trends and innovations, specifically mobile recruitment trends and innovative technology that bring them to your company.
 These trends, you are told, will vastly improve your candidate pool, will better engage your employees, solidify your company branding, and improve the candidate experience involved in the hiring process, yet you are concerned.
 Concerned about the risk involved in wasting resources, concerned about embracing new technology and, more importantly, concerned that it will not make a difference to the results you are seeking.

 BUT, if you don’t bring your HR practices up-to-date, what is the alternative?